-• Special Enrollment Rule #3

-If you or your family members become eligible for a premium assistance subsidy under Medicaid or a state Children's Health Insurance Program (CHIP), you may be able to enroll yourself and/or your family members at that time.
-To do so, you must request enrollment within 60 days of the date you and/or your family members become eligible for such assistance.
+- Special Enrollment Rule #1 If you declined enrollment for yourself because of other health insurance coverage, you may enroll in the plan later if the other coverage ends involuntarily.
+Coverage will begin on the day after the other coverage ends. - Special Enrollment Rule #2 If you become eligible for a premium assistance subsidy under Medicaid or a state Children's Health Insurance Program (CHIP), you may be able to enroll yourself at that time.
+To do so, you must request enrollment within 60 days of the date you become eligible for such assistance.
 Coverage will begin on the first day of the month after becoming eligible for such assistance.